quizdeveloper/cdn.quizdev.static/README.md

 # cdn.quizdev.static
-Store css &amp; js file
+This is CDN statis file for https://quizdeveloper.com